ethereum-optimism/design-docs/protocol/l1-upgrades.md

 }
 ```

-The only change to this contract will be to add a new `upgrade()` function which also
+The only change to this contract will be to:

+1. store the `initialized` value in an unstructured storage location.
-has the `initializer` modifier.
+2. add a new `upgrade()` function which also has the `initializer` modifier.

 ```solidity
   /// @notice Called to upgrade a pre-existing system.